jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 **A few days later  at Bangkok **RI-002 is detained by the request of Dutch officials in Bangkok

-**Returning to 02 October 1988  at National Library **Cameron returns to the library to enlist Julia's assistance in investigating the mystery by researching library archives.
+**On 02 October 1988  at National Library **Cameron returns to the library to enlist Julia's assistance in investigating the mystery by researching library archives.
 Julia is eager to help, and disappears into the stacks, emerging with bound volumes of Dutch-language newspapers.
 She reads aloud, in English, news articles printed in the